 Rio2 Limited Announces Certain Directors, Employees and Consultants to Receive Shares in Lieu of Salaries

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Rio2 Limited ("Rio2" or the "Company") (TSXV: RIO; OTCQX: RIOFF; BVL: RIO) announces that the Company has entered into shares for services agreements (collectively, the "Shares for Services Agreements") with certain directors, employees, and consultants.
+VANCOUVER, British Columbia, Jan.
+05, 2023 (GLOBE NEWSWIRE) -- Rio2 Limited ("Rio2" or the "Company") RIORIOFFRIO)) announces that the Company has entered into shares for services agreements (collectively, the "Shares for Services Agreements") with certain directors, employees, and consultants.
 Pursuant to the Shares for Services Agreements, such directors, employees and consultants will receive all or a portion of their director fees, wages, or consultancy fees for the period from January 1, 2023 to December 31, 2023 in common shares of the Company (the "Security Based Compensation"), with the remaining amount, if any, to be satisfied in cash.

 The common shares will be issued quarterly and will be subject to a four-month and one-day hold period commencing upon the date of issuance.
 Under the Shares for Services Agreements, the deemed price per common share to be issued will be no less than the volume weighted average closing price of the Company's common shares on the last three trading days of each quarter, provided that in any event, the price will not be lower than the discount permitted under applicable TSX Venture Exchange policies.
 The total value of the Security Based Compensation that the Company intends to issue is up to $750,000.
 As the directors are Non-Arm's Length Parties to the Company (as that term is defined in the TSXV policies), the issuance of the Security Based Compensation to the directors must be approved by the majority of disinterested Shareholders.